valteryde/kaxe/docs/pages/start.rst

    plt.theme( kaxe.Themes.A4Large )

 Kaxe can also give an estimate for some styles to match a acedemia page.
-This is done using the :py:method:`window.adjust` method.
+This is done using the :py:func:`window.adjust` method.

 .. code-block:: python